Renting terms explained: a glossary for renters

 Periodic Tenancy

-A periodic tenancy is a tenancy that continues for successive periods until the tenant gives the landlord notice that they want to end the tenancy.
-When an Assured Shorthold Tenancy ends, it will become a periodic tenancy unless the tenant signs a renewal agreement.
+A periodic tenancy, also called an open-ended tenancy, is a tenancy that continues for successive periods until the tenant gives the landlord notice that they want to end the tenancy.
+Under the Renters’ Rights Act, all tenancies will become periodic, or open-ended.

 PCM